Water pollution in New Zealand: Agriculture

+Fencing off streams and riparian planting has been shown to improve water quality, though this is more effective at reducing pollution from surface runoff (such as from phosphorus) rather than contaminants such as nitrogen which reach the waterway by seeping through the soil.
+Fencing prevent stock from depositing feces directly into waterways and trampling the banks; planting reduces surface runoff.
+One study of fencing a waterway on a deer farm reduced contaminants, including the indicator bacterium E. coli, by 55–84%, but nitrate concentrations doubled, and suspended sediment was increased from animals creating tracks along the fences.

-Over the past decade, regional councils have increasing imposed more regulatory requirements on farmers to reduce their environmental impacts.
+Over the past decade, regional councils have increasingly imposed more regulatory requirements on farmers to reduce their environmental impacts.
 A number of councils - including Environment Canterbury, Horizons Regional Council and Hawke's Bay Regional Council require most farms to have Farm Environment Plans in place, with some farms in Otago and Waikato also required to have Farm Environment Plans in place.
 The plans require farmers to manage environmental risks around activities such as farm dairy effluent, erosion, discharges into waterways (through planting and fencing intensively stocked areas), irrigation and the application of nutrients.
 Some councils have also imposed nutrient limits on farmers.

 In 2016, a controversial video by Greenpeace highlighted the contribution of dairy farming to river pollution, stating that over 60 percent of monitored rivers are unsafe to swim in.
 This video advertisement was appealed by DairyNZ, but the Advertising Standards Authority found in favour of Greenpeace.

 The changes to introduce stricter environmental controls on farmers have been cited as contributing to recent trends showing waterway improvements by Horizons Regional Council and Environment Canterbury.
 They have also been cited as contributing to analysis completed by the Cawthorne Institute showing waterway quality is now improving for many water quality measures based on an analysis of LAWA sites.